2024 New England Patriots season: Week 18: vs. Buffalo Bills

 With the win, the Patriots snap their six game losing streak, while securing their first home win in 10 weeks, and finish 4–13 for the second straight year.
 However, thanks to the Jets's win over Miami, the Patriots finished dead last in the AFC East in back-to-back years for the first time since 1999–2000.
 Jerod Mayo was fired shortly after the game.
+New England finished the season 2–4 against the AFC East and 2–6 at home.